 - Wallpapering tool or brush

 Roll the paste straight onto the wall.
 Be sure to evenly cover the entire surface.
-If you miss a spot, this will cause the wall mural to bubble.
+If you miss a spot, this will cause the wallpaper to bubble.
 Paste an area the width of one and a half lengths at a time.
-Gently and evenly press the lengths together to ensure there are no visible seams.
+Lay the wallpaper roll at the floor and pull it towards the ceiling.
+Attach it lightly at the top and make sure that it’s hanging straight.
+Avoid forcing the strips together, it’s better to remove the strip and reattach it if the edges do not meet.
 Make sure the wall has been pasted where the lengths meet so that the edges are not visible.

 Try not to get paste on the front of the wallpaper.
 Any excess paste should be removed immediately using a wet wallpaper sponge.
 Smooth each length with a clean wallpapering tool or wallpaper brush.
 Work from the ceiling to the floor and from the middle out to the edges.
 Once the wallpaper has been hung, cut off any excess along the ceiling and floor.
 Always use a sharp blade to avoid tearing the paper.
 Keep the room ventilated and at normal room temperature for 24 hours to allow the paste to dry.